-Dr. Drew Rideout works as a pediatric surgeon in Tampa, FL, Saint Petersburg, FL, and Brandon, FL.
-Dr. Rideout takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-Dr. Rideout studied medicine at Stony Brook University Medical Center, School of Medicine.
-For Dr. Rideout's residency, Dr. Rideout trained at a hospital affiliated with the University of South Florida (USF).
-Dr. Rideout's hospital/clinic affiliations include Brandon Regional Hospital, All Children's Hospital, and Bay Pines VA Healthcare System.
+Dr. Drew Rideout's specialty is pediatric surgery.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Rideout honors.
+After completing medical school at Stony Brook University Medical Center, School of Medicine, Dr. Rideout performed Dr. Rideout's residency at a hospital affiliated with the University of South Florida (USF).
+Dr. Rideout is affiliated with Brandon Regional Hospital, All Children's Hospital, and Bay Pines VA Healthcare System.

 Relevant Interests: , inflammatory bowel disease